What is geolocation? Why is it useful?

 Any or all of the above methods may be used to determine the device’s location, if the device has sufficient connectivity.
 In what follows, we refer to this data as the “location data”.

 When you first go to a webpage that uses location data, Opera tells you, and you decide whether or not to send the data.
-Thereafter, a geolocation indicator appears in the address bar badge connected with that site.
-If you click on the badge, and select "Access settings", you can change to any of the three settings: "Always allow", "Allow once", or "Deny".
+Thereafter, a pin appears in the address field connected with that page.
+Clicking on the pin opens a site-specific preferences dialog where you can change the geolocation setting to one of three values: “Yes”, “No”, or “Ask me”.
+The default is “Ask me”.

 With your permission, Opera passes the location data to Google Location Services, and sends an estimated latitude and longitude to the website.
 Opera does not save location data, nor are any cookies generated.
 Every time your location is requested, Opera redetermines the location data.